encukou/freezeyt/README.md

 ### Version configuration

 The `version` parameter can also be added to the configuration - it is not mandatory.
 If the parameter is specified, freezeyt checks if the configuration is compatible with the main version of freezeyt.
-The format of the value is pretty much benevolent and only the first character is important for freezeyt, which must be the same with the main version of freezeyt.
+If you use a decimal value in the version parameter (always separated by a dot), only the part of the number before the dot is relevant for freezeyt and this part must be equal to the main version of the currently used version of freezeyt.
+The float, string and int format is accepted.

 for example: